SPOT: An Annotated French Corpus and Benchmark for Detecting Critical Interventions in Online Conversations: Related Work and Conceptual Framework

 \subsection{Conceptual Foundations and Definition of Stopping Point}

-To address the conceptual limitations of prior frameworks, the notion of \emph{stopping point} was introduced by \citet{berriche2025tu} as a sociologically grounded approach to studying everyday critical interventions in online discussions.
+To address the conceptual limitations of prior frameworks, the notion of \emph{stopping point} was introduced by \citet{berriche:tel-05409923} as a sociologically grounded approach to studying everyday critical interventions in online discussions.
 It builds on three complementary traditions—reception studies, pragmatic sociology, and conversation analysis—that conceive meaning and disagreement as situated, interactional processes rather than stable expressions of opinion.
 Reception studies emphasize that audiences actively interpret and sometimes contest media messages according to their knowledge and context \citep{Hall_1980, Lull_1995}.
 Pragmatic sociology highlights that users mobilize diverse forms of critique—moral, epistemic, and procedural—when expressing disagreement \citep{Boltanski_Thevenot_2006, Boltanski_2011}.
 Conversation analysis shows that a comment’s pragmatic force depends on its sequential position in a thread \citep{Sacks_1974, Heritage_1984, Hutchby_Wooffitt_2008}.
 Taken together, these perspectives frame critical interventions as context-dependent acts that derive meaning from their relation to surrounding turns rather than from textual content alone.

 Drawing on this framework, a stopping point is defined as a user’s critical intervention in an online discussion.
-It can cover a range of forms-from a brief expression of doubt or a dismissive remark to ironic responses or more elaborate refutation with counter-arguments or sources.
+It can cover a range of forms, from a brief expression of doubt or a dismissive remark to ironic responses or more elaborate refutation with counter-arguments or sources.

 The act itself does not imply the factual accuracy or normative legitimacy of the intervention.
 A stopping point thus refers to the \emph{function} of an utterance within a conversation rather than its accuracy or rhetorical form.
 Tone, style, or hostility do not disqualify an intervention: sarcastic or emotional comments can still act as stopping points if they indicate hesitation, resistance, or refusal.
 These interventions, even when non-constructive, momentarily halt the circulation of content and influence the negotiation of meaning and norms within the thread.
 Crucially, a stopping point is a \emph{speech act} rather than a stable stance: the same user may alternate between aligned and critical turns, retract or reinforce previous comments.
 Stopping points are therefore best understood as conversational pauses—brief interruptions that can trigger rebuttals, clarifications, or further escalation.